The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Swelling of the cheeks and gums can be caused by any of the reasons mentioned.

-In addition, gum problems can be associated with gingivitis, teething syndrome, herpetic stomatitis, parulis, periodontal disease, malnutrition, ill-fitting dentures, and viral or fungal infections.
-It is also known that pericorinitis (inflammation of the soft tissues of the gums), leads to swelling of the gums and cheeks.
+In addition, gum problems may be associated with gingivitis, teething syndrome, herpetic stomatitis, parulis, periodontal disease, malnutrition, ill-fitting dentures, and viral or fungal infections.
+It is also known that pericorinitis (inflammation of the soft tissue of the gums) leads to swelling of the gums and cheeks.

 With this type of swelling, the affected area may be numb and painful when chewing.
-Cold compresses, saline rinses, and antifungal medications can be tried to reduce swelling.
+To reduce swelling, you can try applying a cold compress, rinsing with a saline solution, and using antifungal medications.

 Swelling of the cheek in a child

-In children, this problem can be caused by a broken bone, an allergic reaction, an infection, a tooth abscess, fillings, certain gum infections, mumps, and others.
-Swelling can make the cheeks red, cause toothache, and can also spread to the jaw and neck, depending on the cause.
-Also at small child swelling may be associated with teething, which is not dangerous and will go away on its own.
+In children, this problem can be caused by broken bones, an allergic reaction, infection, dental abscess, fillings, some gum infections, mumps, and others.
+The swelling can turn the cheeks red, cause toothache, and can also spread to the jaw and neck depending on the cause.
+Also small child swelling may be associated with teething, which is not dangerous and will go away on its own.

 Swelling of the jaw

-Swelling of the cheeks, jaw and neck area can be caused by any of the causes of swelling of the cheeks, which was written about above.
-It may be accompanied by pain or numbness, depending on the underlying cause of the swelling.
+Swelling of the cheek, jaw, and neck area can be caused by any of the causes of cheek swelling discussed above.
+It may be accompanied by pain or numbness depending on the underlying cause of the swelling.

-Common causes include: blunt force trauma, dental surgery, maxillofacial surgery, corrective jaw surgery, chin surgery, dental problems, salivary gland infections, and others.
-They can affect both the cheeks and the jaw.
+Common causes include blunt force trauma, dental surgery, oral surgery, corrective jaw surgery, chin surgery, dental problems, salivary gland infections, and others.
+They can affect both the cheeks and jaw.

 Swelling of the cheeks and eyes

-Sometimes swelling of the cheeks can be accompanied by swelling in the eyes, especially if it is caused by allergies.
+Sometimes puffy cheeks can be accompanied by puffy eyes, especially if it's caused by allergies.
 At the same time, eye problems can also cause swelling in the cheeks.
 Make sure you have been given the correct diagnosis.

 Pain with swelling

 Not all swelling is accompanied by pain.
-Normally, with swelling, there may be a slight pain sensation, or there will be none at all.
+Normally, swelling may cause minor pain or none at all.
 Sometimes cysts, tooth abscess, allergic reactions, swelling due to malnutrition, etc. do not cause pain.

-If swelling is still painful, over-the-counter anti-inflammatory drugs can be used, as well as cold compresses to reduce inflammation and swelling.
+If swelling is still painful, over-the-counter anti-inflammatory medications can be used, as well as cold compresses to reduce inflammation and swelling.

 The treatment option for a swollen cheek will depend on the underlying cause.
-You should seek medical help to diagnose and prescribe the correct medications.
-Conventional Methods Treatments for puffy cheeks include:
+You should seek medical help for diagnosis and proper medication.
+Conventional Methods Treatments for swollen cheeks include:

-Medicines- may include antibiotics antiviral drugs, anti-inflammatory or other prescribed medications, depending on what caused the swelling.
+Medicines– these may include antibiotics, antiviral drugs, anti-inflammatory or other prescribed medications, depending on what was causing the swelling.

 Antihistamines– if the swelling is caused by an allergic reaction, you need to use antihistamines and avoid allergens.

-home remedies– You can also try a number of home remedies to reduce puffiness.
+Home Remedies– You can also try a number of home remedies to reduce swelling.

-In addition to drug treatment, there are some methods that will help to cope with edema at home.
+In addition to drug treatment, there are some methods that can help cope with swelling at home.
 Some of these treatments will be good for treating swelling caused by dental problems.

 Warm and cold compresses

-At mild degree swelling caused by trauma, dental treatment, or surgical intervention warm or cold compresses can be applied.
+At mild degree swelling caused by injury, dental treatment or surgical intervention Warm or cold compresses can be used.

 Potato compress

-Apply potato slices on the cheek for 15-20 minutes 2-3 times a day.
+Apply potato slices to your cheek for 15-20 minutes 2-3 times a day.
 This will help reduce pain and swelling.

-Eat soft foods, avoid hot drinks and reduce your salt intake
+Eat soft foods, avoid hot drinks and reduce salt intake

-Eating chips or any other hard foods can put pressure on the tooth and increase cheek swelling.
+Eating chips or any other hard foods can put pressure on the tooth and increase swelling in the cheeks.
 Instead, eat soft foods and avoid hot drinks.
 Too much salt intake, among other things, can cause swelling of the face and cheeks.

 other methods

-• Observe oral hygiene.
-You should brush your teeth twice a day to prevent the growth of bacteria.
-This will reduce the chance of an infection or decay of tooth enamel, which can lead to swelling of the cheek.
+• Maintain good oral hygiene.
+It is necessary to brush your teeth twice a day to prevent the growth of bacteria.
+This will reduce the chance of infection or destruction of tooth enamel, which can lead to swelling of the cheek.

-• Rinse your mouth with the solution sea salt at the rate of 1/2 teaspoon of salt in a glass of warm water.
+• Rinse your mouth with the solution sea salt at the rate of 1/2 teaspoon of salt per glass of warm water.

 When should you see a doctor?

-If you have severe and sudden swelling of the cheek that is accompanied by swelling of the lips, face, or tongue, or severe difficulty breathing (including wheezing, choking), you should immediately seek medical attention, as this may be the result of a serious allergic reaction which can be life threatening.
+If you have severe and sudden swelling of the cheek that is accompanied by swelling of the lips, face or tongue, and severe difficulty breathing (including wheezing, choking), seek immediate medical attention as this may be the result of a serious allergic reaction, which can be life-threatening.

-The trouble does not come alone: what to do if the tooth hurts and the cheek is swollen
+Trouble doesn’t come alone: what to do if your tooth hurts and your cheek is swollen

-A toothache, a swollen cheek - such complaints can appear at least once in a person's life, regardless of how carefully oral hygiene is observed.
+A tooth hurts, a swollen cheek - such complaints can appear at least once in every person’s life, no matter how carefully oral hygiene is observed.

-But this is not necessary, since it is important to accept everything necessary measures in order to determine the cause of the disease and eliminate it.
-After all, if you do not consult a doctor in time, this can lead to very sad consequences.
+But there is no need to do this, since it is important to accept everything necessary measures in order to determine the cause of the disease and eliminate it.
+After all, if you do not see a doctor in time, this can lead to very sad consequences.

-Many do not go to the doctor for the reason that they are afraid of pain or the buzzing of a drill.
-But some do not have enough time due to work or insufficient funds to visit the dentist.
+Many people do not go to the doctor for the reason that they are afraid of pain or the buzzing of the drill.
+But some people don't have enough time due to work or don't have enough money to visit the dentist.

-There are now dozens of tips on the Internet on how to eliminate pain or swelling of the cheek.
+There are now dozens of tips on the Internet regarding how to eliminate pain or swelling of the cheek.

-It is important to know that self-treatment and refusal to go to a specialist can only aggravate the problem for the worse.
+It is important to know that self-medication and refusal to go to a specialist can only make the problem worse.

 Causes of pain

-In addition to caries, other causes of pain can be:
+In addition to caries, other causes of pain may include:

-• Inflammation of the gums.
-Periodontal disease often leads to the spread of infection in the periodontal tissue.
-If this disease occurs, then the patient needs examination and high-quality long-term treatment;
+• Gum inflammation.
+Periodontal disease often leads to the spread of infection into the periodontal tissue.
+If this disease occurs, the patient needs examination and high-quality long-term treatment;

-• Reaction to canal filling.
-If the dentist cleans root canals and cannot check his result with the help of diagnostic equipment, sometimes unpleasant moments can occur.
-Nerve tissues may remain in the root canals, which in the future can lead to serious consequences;
+• Reaction to root canal filling.
+If the dentist cleans root canals and cannot check your result using diagnostic equipment, then sometimes unpleasant things can happen.
+Nerve tissue may remain in the root canals, which can lead to serious consequences in the future;

 • Inflammation after tooth extraction.
-The tooth extraction operation leaves an open wound.
+Tooth extraction surgery leaves an open wound.
 It can get infected at any time.
-Further, inflammation may form, which proceeds in different ways and with great complications on the tissues and periosteum;
+Further inflammation may develop, which occurs in different ways and with great complications in the tissue and periosteum;

-• The appearance of a cyst.
-A tooth cyst develops for a couple of years and may not make itself felt in any way.
-Over time, this process can gradually move to the tissues of the periosteum.
-If the infection has occurred so strongly, then the patient is not only removed the tooth, but also the altered tissues are cleaned with the help of antiseptic agents;
+• Appearance of a cyst.
+A dental cyst develops over a couple of years and may not make itself felt.
+Over time, this process can gradually spread to the periosteum tissue.
+If the infection is so severe, then the patient not only has the tooth removed, but also the damaged tissue is cleaned using antiseptics;

-There are a huge number of reasons for the formation of a swelling of the cheek and toothache.
-But it is important to determine it in order to conduct high-quality treatment.
+There are a huge number of reasons for the formation of a cheek tumor and toothache.
+But it is important to determine it in order to provide quality treatment.

 Toothache often indicates that the patient has acute illness that touches the teeth or oral cavity.